binaryBrigadeMLAI/audio-slurred/README.md

 # audio-slurred
 Takes in your voice and returns your voice slurred.
+HTML and JS.